Anxiety often shows up as avoidance, irritability, physical complaints, or constant reassurance-seeking, not just visible worry

 Offering to accompany them can lower the threshold for doing difficult things.
 If social situations, medical appointments, or even grocery runs trigger anxiety, having a calm and familiar person present can make those things manageable.

 Helping with tasks when someone is overwhelmed is another concrete option.
 Anxiety can make ordinary tasks feel impossible, not because the tasks are objectively hard, but because the mental bandwidth required to plan and execute them is already consumed.
-Offering to take one thing off someone's list, cooking a meal, running an errand, or making a phone call, can provide real relief.
+Offering to take one thing off someone's list, cook a meal, run an errand, or make a phone call can provide real relief.

 Learning their triggers, if they are willing to share them, helps you anticipate rather than accidentally amplify.
 You may not always be able to avoid triggering situations, but knowing what to expect allows you to prepare a more supportive response.

 A panic attack can be alarming to witness.
-The person may be shaking, hyperventilating, or convinced that something is seriously wrong physically.
+The person may be shaking, hyperventilating, or convinced that something is seriously wrong with their physical health.
 Staying calm yourself is the first and most important thing you can do, because anxiety is genuinely contagious in close quarters, and your nervous system cues will influence theirs.

 Speak slowly and quietly.
 Use short, clear phrases.
 Something like "you're safe," "I'm right here," or "this will pass" is enough.
 You do not need to explain what is happening or offer reassurance about the future.
 Simple presence and steady calm are what the moment calls for.